renehorstmann/Pixelc/README.md

 # Todo

 - sprites
+  - as layers
+    - save a json for each image

   - 2d grid
     - in x and y, must be %0 with image size
     - else will be turned off